Robert K. Yin: Life and work

+Yin was born and grew up in New York City as the son of Yin Huo-Chin (应和春) and How Loo Yuin (夏璐).
+His maternal grandfather is Xia Ruifang, one of the founders of Commercial Press.

-Yin obtained his BA in history, magna cum laude, from Harvard College, and successfully pursued his graduate studies at Massachusetts Institute of Technology, where he obtained his PhD in brain and cognitive sciences.
+Yin obtained his BA in history, magna cum laude, from Harvard College in 1962, and successfully pursued his graduate studies at Massachusetts Institute of Technology, where he obtained his PhD in brain and cognitive sciences in 1970.

 While at graduate school, Yin published his first articles on face recognition, in the field of experimental psychology and neuroscience.
 Later, his research interests shifted to the use of case study research and qualitative research in public policy and related topics.
 An exemplary example of a case study, relying on both qualitative and quantitative methods, covered organizational innovations in public services.

 More broadly, Yin's text on case study research received the McGuffey Longevity Award in 2019, as a text that had been published for over 30 years and that was still in print.
+During these years, the text has been translated into eight languages: Chinese, Japanese, Korean, Swedish, Romanian, Italian, Polish, and Portuguese.

 In 1980, Yin founded COSMOS Corporation.
 He developed COSMOS as a research corporation for "applied research and evaluation, technical support, and management assistance aimed at improving public policy, private enterprise, and collaborative ventures."
+The firm has completed research studies for such sponsors as: The MacArthur Foundation, the Mott Foundation, The Ford Foundation, the National Science Foundation, the US Dept. of Education, the US Dept. of Health and Human Services, the National Institute of Mental Health, and the National Institute of Justice.

 Yin has also been affiliated with the University of Copenhagen, the RAND Corporation, the United Nations Development Programme, and the School for International Service at American University.
 More recently, he has worked with faculty and students at the School of Education at Southern New Hampshire University, as well as the Division of Special Education and disAbility Research at George Mason University.
 He has collaborated regularly on evaluation projects with The World Bank.